michaelyeroc/GMG/GMG_Collab_Java/README.md

 To download Mini2Dx project generator go to https://mini2dx.org and navigate to the download page.
-Once you download the project generator for your system and extract the files you are ready to create a new project.
+Once you download the files you will need to exract them to a directory of your choice.
+After extrcting the file navigate to the directory and run the project generator to make a new game.

 ## Creating a New Project

+Once you run the project generator you will be presented with a window with multiple options.
+The main options to focus on are naming your project, selecting a directory for the project files, and unchecking the Android and IOS checkboxes.
+We are unchecking these because we will only focus on desktop development and not have to worry about downloading the Android SDK, and IOS development which requires a Mac.

+## Importing The Project